 They're often used by marketing teams, sales teams, and designers in order to determine what kind of person would purchase their product or service.
-User personas are key tools in design processes and marketing strategies, ideally resulting in useful and successful products.
+User personas are key tools in design processes and marketing plans, ideally resulting in useful and successful products.

 Don't be afraid to be specific in your persona development.
 You can always edit and modify your user personas later on.

 The components of user personas vary depending on customer base, company needs, and market research but often include the following:

 Pro Tip: Think about adding industry-specific information.
 If your product or service is tech-related, for example, persona examples might include favourite social media channels or general tech abilities.

 User personas are incredibly useful tools because they...

 Pro Tip: Top marketing campaigns are often based on a series of unique marketing personas.

 Want to begin developing your own user personas but aren't sure where to start?
 Slite's got your back!
 Our user persona templates look sleek, are 100% customizable, encourage team collaboration... and did we mention that they're free?
 You couldn't ask for a better starting point!